OctoPrint/plugins.octoprint.org/_plugins/SmartABL.md

 for the idea.

 ## Compatibility
-- Marlin
+- Marlin (M)
-- Prusa
+- Prusa (P)
+- Prusa-buddy (B)
-- Klipper
+- Klipper (K)

 > Want your firmware to be compatible?
-Open an Issue on github so we can add compatibility 😊
+Open an Issue on github so we can add it 🙂
+>
+> Don't forget to upload plugin_SmartABL.log!!

 ## Configuration

-By default, SmartABL **does not change** the behaviour of the auto bed leveling.
-User *must* change default values in settings:

 ### Settings panel

-**Leveling command**
-- Ignore gcode read from files and send a custom gcode instead.
+**GCODES**
+- Trigger custom gcode(s): By default, SmartABL only triggers with the standard ABL commands, i.e. `G29/G80/BED_MESH_CALIBRATE`.
+However, you can define here a list of gcodes that can trigger SmartABl, e.g. macros or non-standard commands.
 Default: disabled (G29).

-**Ignore gcodes**
-- Skip gcodes listed here.
+- ABL custom gcode(s): By default, SmartABL sends the standard ABL commands, i.e. `G29/G80/BED_MESH_CALIBRATE`.
+However, you can define here a list of gcodes that will be sent instead, e.g. macros or non-standard commands.
+Default: disabled (G29).

+- Ignore gcode(s): Define here if you want to skip gcodes.
+The commands defined here won't be sent to the printer.
+Default: disabled.

 **Force bed leveling**
 - After `#` days.
-Default: disabled (1).
+Default: enabled (1).
 - After `#` prints.
-Default: disabled (5).
+Default: enabled (5).
 - If current print bed temperature is different from last print.
-Default: disabled.
+Default: enabled.
 - If current print hotend temperature is different from last print.
-Default: disabled.
+Default: enabled.

 **Prints counter**
 - Take into account failed prints in the counter.